Co-Hosting Events

 Contact info required: Users without any contact information (no phone number, email, or alternate contacts) are not synced.
 This prevents creating records that can't be reached.

-What Co-Hosts Can and Cannot Do
+What Cross-Org Co-Hosts Can and Cannot Do

 Co-hosts CAN: